Bouvier des Flandres vs Boston Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bouvier des Flandres has a typical lifespan of 10-12 years, while Boston Terrier lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
-Bouvier des Flandres is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Bouvier des Flandres is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Boston Terrier faces its own health challenges including Brachycephalic Concerns, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both share comparable numbers of documented health predispositions, though each has its own specific conditions and management plan.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health